AndreasAtakan/GeoTales/NOTES.md

 ###### Misc.

-- Form in scenes needs validation, i.e. the "time" input is not set unless the user gives values for both hour, minute and seconds.
-If seconds is missing, the time field is not set at all.
-Add some sort of validation on the set_scene mehtod in events to give a message to the user to set the value in its entirety.
 - Source for object-editing enable and disable: https://github.com/Leaflet/Leaflet.draw/issues/129#issuecomment-466672085

 - Gi brukeren muligheten til å plassere/posisjonere bilde-grunnkart i forhold til de innebygde grunnkartene